Frequently Asked Questions

 How do hybrid pricing models work for GenAI products?

 Hybrid pricing models combine elements of recurring (subscription) and usage-based charges.
-For example, a plan may include a base number of interactions or credits, with overage charges for additional usage.
-This approach balances predictability with flexibility and is increasingly common among GenAI providers.
+For example, a plan may include a base commitment with a set number of GenAI credits, with overage charges for additional usage.
+This approach balances predictability with flexibility and is shown to drive faster growth and higher customer retention.
 [Source]

 What is outcome-based pricing and when is it used in GenAI?

-What are the key predictors of success for GenAI products using value-based pricing?
+What are some predictors of success for GenAI products moving toward value-based pricing?

-Success predictors include uniqueness of the underlying data set, specialization in a domain, clear attribution of value creation, fast time-to-value, scalability, regulatory compliance, and criticality within the GenAI value chain.
+Success predictors include uniqueness of the underlying data set, specialization in a domain, clear attribution of value creation, fast time-to-value, scalability, regulatory compliance, and a critical position in the GenAI value chain.
 [Source]

 What is usage thresholding and how is it applied in GenAI pricing?